securefederatedai/openfl/openfl-gramine/MANUAL.md

 # OpenFL + Gramine
-This manual will help you run OpenFL with Aggregator-based workflow under Gramine SGX.
+This manual will help you run OpenFL with Aggregator-based workflow inside SGX enclave with Gramine.
 ## TO-DO:
-- import manifest and makefile from dist-package openfl
+- [X] import manifest and makefile from dist-package openfl
-- pass wheel repository to pip (for cpu versions of pytorch for example)
+- [X] pass wheel repository to pip (for cpu versions of pytorch for example)
 - get rid of command line args (insecure)
 ## Known issues:
 - Kvasir experiment: aggregation takes really long, debug log-level does not show the reason